nlp-unibuc/nlp-unibuc-website/README.md

 Source code for generating our static website.

+- ghp-import is no longer needed; we are currently running a github action that does auto-deploy
+- one can simply change the markdown files, push, and the changes will be visible

+## How to test changes locally

 You need [Pelican](http://blog.getpelican.com/) and [typogrify](https://pypi.python.org/pypi/typogrify) in order to generate the pages.
 ```
    pip3 install -r requirements.txt